array

 and should return a boolean indicating their order: true

-indicates that the elements are in order, while false
+indicates that the elements are in order, while false indicates

 that they should be swapped.
 To keep the sort stable, if the two

-elements are equal, the function should return true
+elements are equal, the function should return true.

 If this function does not order the elements properly (e.g., by

-for both (x, y)
+returning false for both (x, y) and (y, x), or for

-), the resulting array will be in unspecified order.
+(x, x)), the resulting array will be in unspecified order.

-will be passed the keys instead
+When used together with key, by will be passed the keys instead

 of the elements.